 In most animal species, members of the two sexes must first search for each other and come together.

 Two populations may share a habitat and breed at similar times, but animals especially may have different courtship rituals

 During these complex courtship rituals, the male often takes the initiative and the female responds, which leads to additional actions by the male and responses by the female.

 After a successful courtship, copulation or sexual intercourse (or, in the case of some aquatic organisms, release of the sex cells for fertilization in the water) takes place.

 An animal that does not recognize another animal’s courtship ritual or is not attracted to the courtship display, will be unlikely to breed with that individual.

 An example of this is the Western Grebe of North America

-The dark-phase and light-phase Western Grebes occupy the same habitat and breed at similar times, yet maintain their color forms by differing sets of courtship behaviors (probably learned).
+The dark-phase and light-phase Western Grebes occupy the same habitat and breed at similar times, yet maintain their colour forms by differing sets of courtship behaviours (probably learned).

 Video on the mating of the Western Grebe in Oregon